noahehall/theBookOfNoah/0current/apitech.md

     - with 503: how long the service is expected to be unavailable
     - with 429: how long to wait before making a new request
     - with a redirect (e.g. 301): minimum time to wait before issueing the redirect request
+  - Age:
+  - Location:
+  - Server:

 ### request headers
   - provide context about the request (or the client) in order for the server to tailor its response
   - Host: (required for http 1.1) specifies the host and port number of the server tow hich teh request is being sent
     - if no port is specified, the default for the protocol is used (80, 443, etc)
+  - Accept: advertises which content types (as mim types) the client is able to understand
+    - the server then uses `Content Negotiation` logic and selects one of the proposals as the `Content-Type` in the response
   - Accept-*: various headers indicate the allowed & preferred formats of the response
   - Authorization: contains the credentials to authenticate a user agent with a server
     - usually after a server responds with `401 unauthorized` status and `WWW-Authenticate` header